ohdsi-studies/PhenotypePhebruaryCapr/README.md

 ```

 Please comment your code communicating the steps you took to build the cohort.
 If you are using `Capr::writeCaprCall` you do not need to comment, it will automatically render the R code.
 Use of R markdown is also highly encouraged!
+We will add more to best practices as they are developed.
+We encourage you to suggest ideas on the discussions tab.

 ### Saving Work
 When working on a phenotype create a new folder in results labeled dayX where X is the day in February.
 In this folder create an R folder containing the Capr code used to create a cohort and a json folder to save json file outputs of the cohorts.
 If you created any custom functions for your R script please save them in a separate clearly labeled file.
 Any .txt files created using `Capr::writeCaprCall` should be saved to a folder labelled output.

-### Capr Issues
+### Capr Issues and Discussions

-If you encounter any bugs with Capr, please post an issue first to this repository so that it can be reviewed.
-After review, the bug may be escalated to an issue in the Capr repository if it is thought to be an issue with the package.
-Please dont post issues directly to Capr, so that they can be reviewed and discussed first.
+We encourage you to participate in the [discussions](https://github.com/ohdsi-studies/PhenotypePhebruaryCapr/discussions) tab of PhenotypePheburaryCapr.
+The idea is to get feedback on the software and discuss the strengths and weaknesses of `Capr` through this process.
+Please post any suggestions in the discussions and describe your experience using `Capr`.
+You are welcome to submit an issue, but encourage to discuss the issue in more detail in the discussions tab.
+If you encounter bugs with Capr, please post the issue to this repository so that it can be reviewed and discussed.
+I will escalate any pending issues, after reviewing them, to the Capr repo.
+The purpose of this repository is to improve the Capr software (as well as further our understanding of building phenotypes) so we want to keep issues organized.

 # Organization